Enhancing Sample Efficiency in Multi-Agent RL with Uncertainty Quantification and Selective Exploration: Training Parameters and Computation Resources

+Configurations and hyper-parameter values are provided in table \ref{tab:hyperparam}.
 All experiments are conducted on stations with 64 Intel(R) Xeon(R) CPU E5-2683 v4 @ 2.10GHz, 251G RAM, and NVIDIA GeForce GTX 1080 Ti 12GB.

-\section{Starcraft $\RN{2}$ scenarios}
+\section{Starcraft $\RN{2}$ Scenarios}

 Our main focus is on scenarios that require the agents to learn diverse skills or exhibit some level of exploration to solve the task.
-We use the term diversity to describe inter-agent diversification, meaning different agents acquiring different sets of skills.
-Note that then the state space in all SMAC maps is augmented with the unit type, which allows the agents to acquire different roles based on the unit type. \textbf{MMM2.} Two identical teams battle each other, aiming to eliminate the units of the opposing team.
-Each team controls $3$ types of units.
-The first type is a flying, healing unit called Medivac, capable of restoring health to nearby units.
-The second are the Marines units, which are capable of attacking both ground and air enemy units, and third, the Marauders, bulkier units only capable of attacking enemy ground units.
-The MMM2 scenario requires diversity among agents, where each type of agent needs to learn a different set of strategies. \textbf{MMM3 (7m2M1M vs 9m3M1M) .} This is a ultra hard version of the MMM2 map.
+We use the term diversity to describe inter-agent diversification, meaning different agents acquiring different sets of skills. \textbf{MMM2.} Two identical teams battle each other, aiming to eliminate the units of the opposing team.
+Each team controls $3$ types of units: healer Medivac, attacking Marine units, and Marauders, capable of attacking enemy ground units.
+The MMM2 scenario requires diversity among agents, where each type of agent needs to learn a different set of strategies. \textbf{MMM3 (7m2M1M vs 9m3M1M) .} This is a ultra hard version of the MMM2 map \cite{sun2023unified}.
 The allies control a smaller team of 10 agents compared to the larger enemy team of 13 agents. \textbf{1c3s5z vs 1c3s6z.}A scenario where both teams control 3 types of agents, Colossus, Stalkers, and Zealots.
 The enemy team has a higher number of Zealots. \textbf{3s vs 5z. } In this scenario, 3 Stalkers (ranged units) are controlled by agents facing 5 Zealots (melee units).
-The challenge lies in overcoming the numerical disadvantage by leveraging Stalkers' kiting abilities, coordinating attacks, and maintaining effective positioning to avoid Zealots' close-range damage.
+The challenge lies in overcoming the numerical disadvantage by leveraging Stalkers' kiting abilities, coordinating attacks.